mpartel/postgres-protobuf/README.md

 ### Security

-This extension is fairly new and written in C++, so some caution is warranted.
+This extension is written in C++, so some caution is warranted.
 It's may be unwise to give it untrusted queries or protobuf data that you haven't parsed and reserialized first.
 Conversion to/from JSON should be safer since it thinly wraps the well-tested protobuf library, but see the note about memory management below.